Want to Climb Mount Kilimanjaro?

 Active Adventures’ tour begins by picking you up at the Arusha airport and taking you to get a good night’s rest at the comfy Ngare Sero Mountain Lodge in Arusha.
 At the end of your hike, you will also be transported there to clean up and have a celebratory dinner with your group.
 After a well deserved night’s sleep there, you will be taken back to the airport after breakfast, comcluding your ten day adventure.

-Be sure to EMAIL ME for an exclusive Active Adventures discount Promo Code (I am not allowed to publish it).
+Be sure to EMAIL ME for an exclusive discount Promo Code.

 This discount code is good for ANY Active Adventures tour!
-And now that they have merged with Austin Adventures, you can also use it there, too.
+And now that Austin Adventures and Discovery Bicycle Tours have joined the Active Adventures family, you can also use it with them, too.

 Getting to Arusha, Tanzania